 #2 – Tobacco Sector

-Tobacco sector in US has also shown some stable dividend yields over the past 5-10 years.
+Tobacco sector in US has also shown some stable dividend yield ratios over the past 5-10 years.
 In the graph below, we compared Philip Morris Intl (PM), Altria Group (MO) and Reynolds American (RAI).
 We note that these companies have given stable dividends over the past 5-10 years.

-Like RIETs and Tobacco, other sectors like Telecommunications, Master Limited Partnerships and Utilities also tend to show relatively higher dividend yields.
+Like RIETs and Tobacco, other sectors like Telecommunications, Master Limited Partnerships and Utilities also tend to show relatively higher dividend yield Ratios.

 As an investor, once should take note of the below points while maintaining dividend stocks in their portfolio: